Daryle Singletary: 2003–2018: Later years

 After Audium/Koch closed its country division, Singletary signed to Shanachie Records.
 His first project for the label was a second album, 2007's Straight from the Heart, which was also largely composed of cover songs.
 Its singles, "I Still Sing This Way" and "Jesus & Bartenders", both failed to chart.

 In 2009, Singletary returned to Koch under the label's new name of E1 Music.
 He released his next single, "Love You With the Lights On" in February.
 The single was the lead-off single to a new album, Rockin' in the Country, released in June 2009.

-Death
+Personal life

+In 1995, Singletary married Kerry Harvick, also a country music singer and songwriter.
+By 2003, he had separated from Harvick and married Holly Mercer, a nurse originally from Waycross, Georgia.

 Singletary died unexpectedly at his home in Lebanon, Tennessee, on the morning of February 12, 2018.
 The cause of death was not revealed.
 Later that same year, Platinum Records Nashville released a posthumous single titled "She's Been Cheatin' on Us".
 Although the label announced that the song's proceeds were to benefit his family, a representative of the singer stated that no such fund existed, and that the recording was a demo that was never meant to be released.